Unaccompanied Alien Children: History

 The New York Times reported in April 2021: "The United States has long struggled to quickly move children out of the government's care to make room for new arrivals.
 Most are eventually matched with a parent who is already in the country.
 But others are handed over to more distant relatives, friends or foster parents.
 The more distant the connection, the longer the children are typically held in the shelters while health officials do background checks to ensure their safety.
 Of the roughly 2,000 minors released to sponsors in the past week, about half were reunited with parents or legal guardians after an average of 23 days.
 Those with more distant relatives had to wait on average nearly two months."

+A 2022 study highlights several key findings specific to unaccompanied minors in the United States.
+Longer durations in federally sponsored foster care were found to be strongly associated with higher educational attainment, including increased likelihood of high school diploma completion and post-secondary enrollment, compared to minors in domestic foster care.
+Supportive foster parents played a critical role by providing academic assistance, advocating for minors in schools, and facilitating access to financial support for higher education.
+However, challenges such as financial insecurity, mental health struggles (e.g., PTSD, depression), and experiences of racial discrimination in schools negatively impacted attendance and academic performance.
+Young mothers who are unaccompanied minors faced heightened risks, often reducing or discontinuing education due to parenting responsibilities.
+Immigration detention and uncertain legal statuses further disrupted schooling, with detained minors showing lower GPAs and higher absenteeism.
+Lastly, supportive teachers and culturally responsive educational strategies, such as individualized language instruction and collaborative learning, were identified as resilience factors, while systemic barriers like age-inappropriate class placements and dismissive attitudes toward prior education hindered progress.